sage-code/eve/manual/types.md

 **Implicit coercion**
 In EVE the arithmetic operators are polymorphic.
 Numeric operators can do implicit data conversion to accommodate the data types and return an accurate result.
 Automatic conversion is possible only when there is no risk of loosing data precision.
 If there is a loss of precision we can end-up with a _run-time error_.
 To prevent this EVE will implement a safe compile-time check.

+**notes:**

-Implicit conversion is possible and _safe_ in this direction:
+* Implicit conversion is possible and _safe_ in this direction:

-Byte as Word as Binary as Natural as Integer as Single as Double.
+* Byte as Word as Binary as Natural as Integer as Single as Double.

-Explicit conversion is possible but _unsafe_ in this direction:
+* Explicit conversion is possible but _unsafe_ in this direction:

-Double as  Single as Integer as Natural as Binary as Word as Byte
+* Double as  Single as Integer as Natural as Binary as Word as Byte

 ```
 given
-  Integer: a := 2;
+  Integer: a = 2;
-  Double:  b := 1.5;
+  Double:  b = 1.5;
 do
   alter b := a;       //  this implicit cast is possible b = 2.0
   alter b := a + 3.5; //  add 3.5 then assign result to b = 5.5